cycloptux/GiselleBot-Documentation/docs/source/moderation_and_administration/administration.rst

 Through the "Image Gallery Channels" sub-module, you can set one or more channels to only "accept" image attachments, hence becoming a virtual gallery.

 You can configure one or more channels as image galleries.
 When a channel is configured as a gallery, only those messages containing **image attachments and no text at all** will be kept, while everything else will be deleted.
+This check also happens on edited messages.

 Users with **Manage Messages** permissions (on their role and/or through channel overrides) will be able to post messages that contain text.